Erasmus Darwin: Poem on evolution

 Erasmus Darwin offered the first glimpse of his theory of evolution, obliquely, in a question at the end of a long footnote to his popular poem The Loves of the Plants (1789), which was republished throughout the 1790s in several editions as The Botanic Garden.
 His poetic concept was to anthropomorphise the stamen (male) and pistil (female) sexual organs, as bride and groom.
 In this stanza on the flower Curcuma (also Flax and Turmeric) the "youths" are infertile, and he devotes the footnote to other examples of neutered organs in flowers, insect castes, and finally associates this more broadly with many popular and well-known cases of vestigial organs (male nipples, the third and fourth wings of flies, etc.)

-Woo'd with long care, CURCUMA cold and shy

-Meets her fond husband with averted eye: